APEX-AI/Docs/technical-whitepaper.md

 _The benefits of AI can immediately be applied to face the challenges decentralized applications (Dapps) face in three ways.
 First, discovery of services and effectiveness of services rendered.
 APEX has developed open-source protocols that enable the discovery & inter-operability between smart contracts.
 Second, APEX combines introspection and data clustering to do predictive placement analysis and optionally self-executing discovery.
 Third, the APEX vision is to connect smart contracts to the real world and through human understandable connections.
 The APEX Influencer Marketplace (AIX) implements APEX protocols and forms the foundation for a transparent and human friendly General AI._

-This document assumes a basic knowledge of blockchain, cryptocurrency, artificial intelligence including subsets of AI such as NLP, machine-learning and deep-learning.
+This whitepaper assumes a basic knowledge of blockchain, cryptocurrency, artificial intelligence including subsets of AI such as NLP, machine-learning and deep-learning.
 Areas marked with _Advanced!_ will go into far greater detail.

 ## Background
 Just around the time the internet was picking up steam a person by the name of Nick Szabo had an idea for a computer based, self-executing legal document — a Smart Contract.
 [Smart Contracts](https://en.wikipedia.org/wiki/Smart_contract) are a set of promises, specified in digital form, that include protocols within which parties perform on these promises [<sup>[1]</sup>](https://en.wikipedia.org/wiki/Smart_contract#cite_note-:2-1)